nf-core/eager/docs/output.md

 This bar plot shows the number of different categories of reads that Bowtie2 was able to align to the reference genome.
 You will get slightly different plots for Paired-End (PE) and Single-End (SE) data, but they are basically the same.

-Ancient DNA samples typically have low endogenous DNA values, as in most of the DNA from the sample is from taphonomic sources (burial environment, modern handling etc), so it is normal to get low numbers of mapping reads.
+Ancient DNA samples typically have low endogenous DNA values, as most of the DNA from the sample is from taphonomic sources (burial environment, modern handling etc), so it is normal to get low numbers of mapping reads.

 <p align="center">
   <img src="images/output/bowtie2/bowtie2_alignment_scores.png" width="75%" height = "75%">
 </p>

 The main additional useful information compared to [Samtools](#samtools) is that these plots can inform you how many reads had mutiple places on the reference the read could align to.
 This can occur with low complexity reads or reads derived from e.g. repeititive regions on the genome.
-If you have large amounts of multi-mapping reads, this can be a warning flag that there is an issue either with the reference genome or library itself (e.g. overamplification of low-complexity regions or library construction artefacts).
+If you have large amounts of multi-mapping reads, this can be a warning flag that there is an issue either with the reference genome or library itself (e.g. over-amplification of low-complexity regions or library construction artefacts).
 You should investigate cases like this more closely before using the data downstream.

 ### MALT

 #### Background

-TODO
+MALT is a metagenomic aligner (equivalent to BLAST, but much faster).
+It produces direct alignments of sequencing reads in a reference genome.
+It is often used for metagenomic profiling or pathogen screening, and specifically in nf-core/eager, of off-target reads from genome mapping.

+You will receive output for each _library_.
+This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes and sequencing configurations in one value.

 #### Metagenomic Mappability

-TODO
+This bar plot gives an approximation many reads in your off-target FASTQ file was able to align to your metagenomic database.
+Due to low 'endogenous' content of aDNA, and the high biodiversity of modern or environmental microbes that normally exists in archaeological and museum samples, you often will get relatively low mappability percentages.
+This can also be influenced by the type of database you supplied - many databases have an overabundance of taxa of clinical or economic interest, so when you have a large amount of uncharacterised environmental taxa, this may also result in low mappability.

 #### Taxonomic assignment success

-TODO
+In addition to actually being able to align to a genome, MALT can also allow sequences without a 'taxonomic' ID and also utilises a 'lowest common ancestor' algorithm (LCA), that can result in a read getting no taxonomic identification (because it can align to multiple reference sequences with equal probability).
+Because of this, MultiQC also produces a bar plot indicating of the successfully aligned reads (see Metagenomic Mappability above), how many could be assigned a taxon ID.

+For the same reasons above, you can often get not very many reads being taxonomically assigned when working with aDNA.
+This can also occur when many of your reads are from conservative regions of genomes and can map onto multiple references.
+At this point LCA pushes the possible taxon identification so high up the tree, it cannot give a taxonomic assignment.

 ### Kraken

-TODO
+#### Background

+Kraken is another metagenomic classifer, but takes a different approach to alignment as with [MALT](#malt).
+It uses K-mer similiarity to very effiicently find similar patterns in sequences between input reads and reference genomes.
+It does not however, do alignment - meaning you cannot screen for authentication criteria such as damage patterns and fragment lengths.

+It is useful when you do not have large computing power or you want very rapid and rough approximation of the metagenomic profile of your sample.

+You will receive output for each _library_.
+This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes and sequencing configurations in one value.

+#### Top Taxa

+This plot gives you an approximation of the abundance of the five top taxa identified.
+Typically for ancient DNA, this will be quite a small fraction of taxa, as archaeological and museum samples have large biodiversity from environmental microbes - therefore a large fraction of 'unclassifed' can be quite normal.

+However for screening for specific metagenomic profiles, such as ancient microbiomes, if the top taxa are from your specific microbiome of interest (e.g. looking at calculus for oral microbiomes, or paleofaeces for gut microbiome), this can be a good indicator that you have a well preserved sample.

 ### Samtools